 Purchased Credit-Impaired ("PCI") Loans.
 Our net interest margin benefits from favorable changes in expected cash flows on our PCI loans and from accretion income associated with purchase accounting discounts established on the non-PCI loans included in our acquisitions.
 For the three and six months ended June 30, 2017, our reported net interest margin was 3.70% and 3.78%, respectively, which included accretion income of \$1.3 million and \$4.0 million, respectively, generating a 13 basis point and 23 basis point favorable impact to the net interest margin for the respective periods.
-For the three and six months ended June 30, 2016, our reported net interest margin was 4.20% and 4.01%, respectively, which included accretion income of \$4.9 million and \$6.8 million, respectively, generating a 68 basis point and 47 basis point favorable impact to the net interest margin a 68 basis point and 47 basis point favorable impact to the net interest.
+For the three and six months ended June 30, 2016, our reported net interest margin was 4.20% and 4.01%, respectively, which included accretion income of \$4.9 million and \$6.8 million, respectively, generating a 68 basis point and 47 basis point favorable impact to the net interest margin for the respective periods.

-During the second quarter of 2016, we received payment in full on a PCI loan that was a covered asset from an FDICassisted acquisition.
+During the second quarter of 2016, we received payment in full on a PCI loan that was a covered asset from an FDIC-assisted acquisition.
 We recognized the financial impact of this transaction by recording \$1.8 million of accretion income into interest income on loans and a \$0.8 million credit against the provision for loan losses offsetting the allowance amount that was previously recorded against this loan.
 In accordance with the loss-sharing agreement with the FDIC, we also recorded loss-sharing expense of \$1.5 million for reimbursement of covered losses previously paid by the FDIC on this loan.